pebakery/pebakery/README.md

 ## Disclaimer

 - All implementation is only backed by documentation and black box testing, without violating WinBuilder 082's EULA.
-- I do not provide any warranty, use at your own risk.
+- The developers do not provide any warranty, use at your own risk.
 Backup is highly recommended.
 - Windows Preinstalled Environment is a registered trademark of Microsoft.

 ## Download